-Impact Management Objective: To rehabilitate all areas disturbed by construction activities in an environmentally sensitive manner.
-Failure to remove all construction related waste and materials may result in environmental pollution. • Failure to remove all construction related equipment, machinery and site facilities may pose an impact to the natural Potential impact(s) to avoid environment specifically the watercourses. , • Failure to stabilise disturbed surfaces may result in soil erosion and increased storm water run-off, which may limit successful revegetation of the site.
-Impact Management Outcome • The site is neat and tidy and all exposed surfaces are suitably covered/ stabilised. • There is no construction-related waste or pollution remaining on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period On completion of the construction operations, the site camp area must be cleared of all site camp facilities, ablution facilities, fencing, signage, waste and surplus material.
-Contractor Construction phase
+mipae: management etajeentet • • Failure to remove all construction related waste and materials may result in environmental pollution.
+Failure to remove all construction related equipment, machinery and site facilities may pose an impact to the natural Potential impact(s) to avoid environment specifically the watercourses.
+Failure to stabilise disturbed surfaces may result in soil erosion and increased storm w ater run-off, which may limit successful revegetation of the site.
+Impact Management Outcome The site is neat and tidy, all exposed surfaces are suitably covered. d/ stabilised.
+Impact Management Outcome There is no construction-related waste or pollution remaining on There is no construction-related waste or pollution remaining on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period On completion of the construction ction operations, the site camp area must be cleared of all site camp Contractor Construction phase facilities, ablution facilities, fen cing, signage, waste and surplus material.
+A rehabilitation plan must be compiled with the assistance of a botanist.
+Surfaces are to be checked for waste products from activities such as concreting or asphalting and cleared in a manner approved by the ECO.
+Mitigation measure On completion of the construction facilities, ablution facilities, fent A rehabilitation plan must be a Surfaces are to be checked for ction operations, the site camp area must be cleared of all site camp cing, signage, waste and surplus material. compiled with the assistance of a botanist. or waste products from activities such as concreting or asphalting and Responsible party ·